What’s in a name? … The Gallows.

 Emma was 21 and had previously worked for Matthew Fletcher at the Havelock Inn in Stanton Road.

-Almost four years later, in June 1880, Thomas Attenborough married his second wife Sarah Jane Keightley, eldest daughter of Nottingham Road coalminer Amos and Sarah (nee Beighton).
+Almost four years later, on June 10th 1880, Thomas Attenborough Beardsley married his second wife, Sarah Jane Keightley, eldest daughter of Nottingham Road coalminer Amos and Sarah (nee Beighton).

 Working as a servant at Thomas’s Inn in September 1878 she had given birth to illegitimate daughter Jane Attenborough Keightley.

-After the marriage daughter Alice Ann Attenborough was born in November 1880.
+After the marriage, legitimate daughter Alice Ann Attenborough was born in November 1880.

 Gallows Inn to Hallam Fields